Nic30/hwt/README.md

 * Keep in mind that everything is configured from top to bottom but builded in oposite direction.
 This mean you can set configuration for childs in _declr(self) of parent but childs declarations and implementation will be completed in parent _impl(self).
 Result of this is that you can easily configure design but errors are showing up when you try to use them.

 Take a look at samples in packages and https://github.com/Nic30/hwtLib.

-I know I have to write wiki, but I do not even have time to exists.